Software Engineering: A Modern Approach

 does not

-follow the Open/Closed principle with respect to the sorting
+follow the Open/Closed principle regarding the sorting algorithm.

 Solution: The Strategy pattern